ultimosparc/web_email_script/README.md

     - It validates your new domain and customizes your webserver with all domains and subdomains.
     - It creates the first mail account and installs all TSL certificates and cronjobs.
     - It creates DNS records for your registrar.
+    - It verifies the firewall settings and adjusts the ports in case of the ports are closed.

 Remarks: